scipopt/scip/scripts/trainEstimation/README.md

 ./run_training.sh testdata/
 ```

+Th directory "testdata/" contains only a handful of example log files to verify that the R packages have been set up successfully.
+For good training results in a practical scenario, it is recommended to provide at least 50-100 such log files.
+Smaller test beds can be enriched, for example, by running SCIP multiple times per instance with different random seed initializations.

 At successful termination, the training summarizes the training in several new files in the output directory "output/".
 The output of the script is explained further below.